 Dunloe Ewart (Ewart Properties) purchased the site from Howden Sirocco in 2000 for £23m.
 Full demolition of the site was completed in 2006 and Ewarts proposed to develop 129,000ft2 of office space, 98no. apartments, a 90,000ft2 retail store and 50,000ft2 of additional retail space.

 Ewart Properties sold the Sirocco site for £40m to the Carvill Group during late 2006.
-The price per acre set a record for Northern Ireland despite planning permission only in place for 3 acres of the 16 acre site.
+The price per acre set a record for Northern Ireland at the time despite planning permission only in place for 3 acres of the 16 acre site.

 The Carvill Group appointed Llewelyn Davies Yeang to prepare a masterplan for the full site in October 2006.
 An outline planning application (Z/2008/0599/O) based on this masterplan was submitted to DoE Planning in March 2008.
 The outline proposal comprised 2,400 apartments (175,600m2), 4 star hotel (5,000m2), supermarket and additional retail space (15,500m2), commercial space (10,600m2), leisure facilities (430m2), care home (2,000m2), doctors surgery and 1,770 basement parking spaces.
 The outline masterplan proposed a phases approach comprising 10 blocks.